coolestWaze/math/README.md

 # math

--- I'll try some stuff from math library here.
+-- I'll try some stuff about math here.